HafsaHameed457/NT-Info/README.md

 ## Resource identification

 Resource identification refers to specifying and accessing a specific entity or item within a system or database through a URL.
 In the context of APIs, it means using path parameters to uniquely locate or address a specific resource (like a user, product, or order) by its unique identifier.

+### Example of Resource Identification
+If you have a database of users:

+Path Parameter: /users/:id
+Actual URL: /users/123
+Here, 123 identifies a specific user in the system.